 ! –> The most exciting part of this search for the truth (the truth of what actually causes climate change throughout the ages, without which it’s impossible to even know if something abnormal is even happening right now!), was the emergence of Svensmark’s ‘cosmoclimatology‘ theory.
 Many years in the making since 1996, with experimental evidence pointing to a strong likelihood is was a significant factor, the theory finally broke through to the mainstream in 2007 [if they had cared...] with the publication of the very accessible (highly recommended) article: !–> ‘Cosmoclimatology – a new theory emerges‘ <–! in Astronomy & Geophysics Volume 48, Issue 1, pages 1.18–1.24, February 2007.
 READ IT!

 What the IPCC failed to do, several times in a row now (a bit suspect, I’d say…), is to give equal weight to Svensmark’s ‘cosmoclimatology‘ theory, which very well might explain the climate changes as well, likely much better than the computer models that were built around CO2-levels only.
 That IPCC model, by the way, doesn’t even have a changing cloud cover (!)… but they won’t tell you that in their ‘the end is nigh’ press releases, ’cause it would make ‘m look pathetic.
 It’s obvious to me they never tried to make a model to resemble how climate actually works, but always started out from the conclusion that greenhouse gas emissions were the main driver.
 They built their model around those assumptions and found it matched reality good enough to convince the rest of the world of its merits.
 Note: (To really understand the scientific arguments that industrial CO2 may have been overestimated in its share of the attribution to global warming, you really have to click through the links I provide and actually read that as well.)

 But the problem for those who built their models around CO2 as the main driver is that you can’t have changes caused mainly by man-made factors AND changes caused mainly by natural factors, too.
 When cosmoclimatology (see HERE), combined with multi-decadal ocean cycle knowledge (see HERE (article) and HERE (pdf)) is incorporated, it’s more than a bit likely that the IPCC’s fear-mongering trace-gas-based model, and likely the reputation of those who spent their lives promoting it as gospel, would all end up in the garbage.
 That’s not “climate change denial”, that’s ‘computer model questioning’.

 This green crusade (which, by the way, I used to be very much a part of.
-I was even a member of the WWF, Greenpeace, and active with the far more radical and militant Earth First! movement, to name a few) has very good caring intentions, but when it comes to climate change, in my opinion it derailed, because many (including many scientists) failed to grasp the complexity and vast uncertainties of the science involved.
+I was even a member of the WWF, Greenpeace, and active with the far more radical and militant Earth First! movement, to name a few) has very good caring intentions, but when it comes to climate change, in my opinion, it derailed, because many (including many scientists) failed to grasp the complexity and vast uncertainties of the science involved.
 I’m actually concerned it will damage much of the ecology movement in general, when the backfiring kicks in.

 Yes, CO2 and NH4 levels have skyrocketed as a result of oil, gas and coal burning during the 20th century (a sadly ongoing disaster of pollution and habitat destruction), but interestingly, during the 20th Century, the Sun’s coronal magnetic field (which affects Earth’s shielding from cosmic rays) also more than doubled [see for instance HERE], thereby reducing the average influx of cosmic rays.
 The resulting reduction in cloudiness, especially of low-altitude clouds, may be a significant factor in the global warming Earth has undergone during the last century.
 Scientists who suppress this knowledge are deluding the big picture, thus misleading.
 Decisions based on such crap that arose from their agenda-driven research can’t be trusted.
 Decisions based on lies are never without dangers.